`Let’s go home’: Afghan war vets torn on US-Taliban deal

 Former Sgt.
 Michael Carrasquillo served as an infantrymen in the Army’s 173rd Airborne Brigade when his unit was ambushed in Afghanistan in 2005.
 Shot five times while dragging a wounded comrade to safety, Carrasquillo spent the next two years in the hospital and underwent dozens of surgeries.

-“Peace in any way, shape or form is a good thing,” said Carraquillo, 36, of Monrovia, Maryland, who leads a support group for wounded veterans through the Wounded Warrior Project.
+“Peace in any way, shape or form is a good thing,” said Carrasquillo, 36, of Monrovia, Maryland, who leads a support group for wounded veterans through the Wounded Warrior Project.
 “We don’t want more guys to die or to get injured.”

-The peace plan calls for the Trump administration to initially draw down U.S. troop levels in Afghanistan from 13,000 to 8,600.
-A timetable for a complete U.S. withdrawal hasn’t been verified.
+The peace plan calls for the Trump administration to initially draw down U.S. troop levels in Afghanistan from 13,000 to 8,600, with the remaining American forces withdrawing in 14 months.

 In return, the Taliban promise not to let extremists use the country to stage attacks on the U.S. or its allies.
 The Taliban and representatives from Kabul must negotiate a framework for a postwar Afghanistan.